hungrydoor14/UWClasses/README.md

 - Produce my own json datasets for use on the project

 # Features
+Website features
 - Homepage (/): Displays a list of all departments at UW-Madison.
 - Department Page (/department/DEPARTMENT-ID): Shows available courses for a selected department based on scraped data.
 - Debug Page (/scrape): Used to verify the success of the scraping process.
+Other features
 - all_courses.json : JSON file produced by me holding MadGrade's dataset of all UW-Madison courses (as of Nov.
 30, 2024)
+- fetch_all_courses(base_url, token) : used to create all_courses.json

 # Routes
 | **Route**                 | **Description**                                   | **Example Usage**       |